-heat is the second most important cereal crop in India occupying about 29 million ha, which contributes to 37% of the country's foodgrain production.
-Nearly 50% of the total wheat production in India comes from the Northwestern (NW) plain zone.
-Surveys done in this region have revealed that farmers often apply greater than recommended rates of fertilizer N and P, but ignore the application of K and other secondary and micronutrients.
-This leads to reductions in crop yield, nutrient use efficiency, farmer profit, and also increases environmental risks associated with the loss of unutilized nutrients through gaseous emissions or leaching.
-The Intergovernmental Panel on Climate Change (IPCC) loosely assumes that 1% of fertilizer N applied in the field is emitted as N2O, but this fraction can be much higher in areas with imbalanced fertilization like in NW India.
+heat is the second most important cereal crop in India occupying about 29 million ha area and contributing 37% to the total foodgrain production.
+Nearly 50% of the total wheat production in India comes from the Northwestern (NW) plain zone (Majumdar et al., 2013).
+Surveys done in this region have revealed that farmers often apply greater than recommended rates of fertiliser N and P, but ignore the application of K and other secondary and micro-nutrients (Singh et al., 2013).
+This leads to reductions in crop yield, nutrient use efficiency and farmer profit and also increases environmental risks associated with the loss of unutilised nutrients through gaseous emissions or leaching.
+The Intergovernmental Panel on Climate Change (IPCC) loosely assumes that 1% of fertiliser N applied in the field is emitted as N2O, but this fraction can be much higher in areas with imbalanced fertilisation like in NW India.

-Recent advances in the development of precision nutrient prescription tools like Nutrient Expert[®] (NE), a decision support system (Pampolino et al., 2012), GreenSeeker[®] (GS) handheld sensors, and leaf color charts (LCCs) have shown promise in increasing crop productivity and nutrient use efficiency of crops and minimizing environmental footprints (Satyanarayana et al., 2012).
+Recent advances in the development of precision nutrient prescription tools like Nutrient Expert® (NE) decision support system (Pampolino et al., 2012), GreenSeekerTM (GS) handheld sensors and leaf colour charts (LCCs) have shown promise in increasing crop productivity and nutrient use efficiency of crops and minimising the environmental footprint (Satyanarayana et al., 2012).

-In a collaborative effort between the International Maize and Wheat Improvement Center (CIMMYT) and the International Plant Nutrition Institute (IPNI) to test, pilot and upscale NE-based fertilizer management, on-farm participatory research was conducted in seven districts (Karnal, Kurukshetra, Kaithal, Ambala, Sonepat, Panipat, and Yamunanager) of Haryana to evaluate and compare NE-based strategies in conventional and no-till wheat production systems.
+In a collaborative effort between the International Maize and Wheat Improvement Center (CIMMYT) and the International Plant Nutrition Institute (IPNI) to test, pilot and upscale NE-based fertiliser management, on-farm participatory research was conducted in seven districts (Karnal, Kurukshetra, Kaithal, Ambala, Sonepat, Panipat, and Yamunanager) of Haryana to evaluate and compare NE-based strategies in conventional and no-till wheat production systems.
 For this, 15 on-farm experiments were established in 2010-11 and 2011-12.
-The four nutrient management treatments included: (1) NE-based recommendation; (2) NE+GS: NE recommendation supplemented with GS-guided application of N; (3) SR: state fertilizer recommendation; and (4) FFP or the farmers fertilization practice.
+The four nutrient management treatments compared included: (1) NE-based recommendation; (2) NE+GS: NE recommendation supplemented with GS-guided application of N; (3) SR: state fertiliser recommendation and (4) FFP or the farmers fertilisation practice.
 These treatments were compared for agronomic productivity, economic profitability and total greenhouse gas emissions.
 Total greenhouse gas emissions from wheat production were estimated using the Cool Farm Tool (Hillier et al., 2011).
-This tool uses information about soil and climatic characteristics, tillage and residue management, crop management practices such as fertilizer and pesticide applications, energy use and total output.
+This tool uses information about soil and climatic characteristics, tillage and residue management, crop management practices such as fertiliser and pesticide applications, energy use and total output.